 Thanks to their 40-mm drivers, the Roland RH-5 headphones deliver a lively, balanced sound, which is important for electronic drummers.

-They have the 10 Hz – 22 kHz frequency range and the impedance of 32 Ohm.
+Since its manufacturers wanted to cover as many settings as possible, these headphones come with a conversion plug that helps you to easily adjust them to different connectors.
+They have a 10 Hz – 22 kHz frequency range and an impedance of 32 Ohm.
 The cable in the standard package is 3 meters long, which will suffice for home-based electronic drumming.

 While these Roland headphones will meet the demands of home practice or amateur recording, they don’t deliver the sound you need for professional studio sessions.